phetsims/gene-expression-essentials/doc/implementation-notes.md

 Implementation Notes
 ====================

-TODO: Add notes about position versus shape.

 This simulation was originally written in Java, and then ported to JavaScript.
 As a result, there is a fair amount of code that looks a bit "Java-esque" and would have been done differently if the code had been written from scratch as a JavaScript simulation.
 For example, there are a lot of deep inheritance hierarchies - something which is done a lot in Java but is not as common in JavaScript.
-On a more detailed level, there are a number of getter and setter methods for things that were private member variables in Java and are, due to the nature of the language, publicly accessible attributes in JavaScript.
+On a more detailed level, there are a number of getter and setter methods for things that were private member variables in Java and are, due to the nature of the JavaScript, publicly accessible attributes in this new implementation.

 # Implementation Notes for Screens 1 and 2